Heathers: The Musical: Act One

-Act 2
+Act Two

-At Ram and Kurt's funeral, a distraught Veronica reflects that they could have outgrown their immaturity ("Prom or Hell?").
-Grief-stricken, Ram's Dad chastises Kurt's Dad for remaining homophobic, until the latter suddenly kisses the former, revealing their own secret love affair.
-Confession brings catharsis and all vow to make the world a more tolerant place ("My Dead Gay Son").
-Convinced the murders are for the greater good, J.D. urges Veronica to target Heather D. next.
-She refuses, so he complains about doing nothing in the face of injustice, revealing he witnessed his mother's suicide as a young boy, straining his relationship with his father and causing their constant moving around.
+At Ram and Kurt's funerals, a distraught Veronica reflects that they could have outgrown their immaturity ("Prom or Hell?").
+Grief-stricken, Ram's Dad chastises Kurt's Dad for remaining homophobic, until the latter suddenly kisses the former, revealing their own secret love affair and Ram and Kurt are turned into martyrs to homophobia ("My Dead Gay Son").
+Convinced the murders are for the greater good, J.D. urges Veronica to target Heather Duke next.
+She refuses, so he complains about doing nothing in the face of injustice, revealing he witnessed his mother's own suicide as a young boy, straining his relationship with his father and causing their constant moving around.
 Veronica gives him an ultimatum: give up violence and live a normal life with her or lose her forever ("Seventeen").
 J.D. agrees and they reconcile.
-Martha tells Veronica she suspects J.D. of murdering the jocks, believing Ram's "love note" is proof.
-Veronica, urged on by Heather C.'s ghost, confesses that she forged the note to humiliate Martha, who runs off in tears.
+Martha tells Veronica she suspects J.D. of murdering the jocks, believing Ram's "love note" to her is proof.
+Veronica, urged by Chandler's ghost, confesses that she was actually the one who wrote it.
+Martha is heartbroken and runs off in tears.